 Above: ‘Green’ and Nina at the Golden Gate Bridge.

 Below: Partaking in the 2011 Monte Carlo Rallye.

-Above: Hjalte and Nina besides ‘Green’ in Holland.
+Above: Hjalte and Nina besides ‘Green’.

 Below: Back home in Moerke, near Aarhus in Denmark.

 Below: “The electric car which I headed the development of in 2008-9 with good people such as Søren Beck, and which Nina and Hjalte drove all around the globe to set the world record 2010-11 in front of Tesla.
 Now exhibited at the National Museum of Denmark, after minor but important service by Klaus Nissen“.

 After having been driven some 100,000 km more by Nina and Hjalte, Green has now finally received its place among Danish historical technical artefacts at Danmarks Tekniske Museum / Danish Museum of Science & Technology.
 Thank you to all who made this possible: